elchicodepython/SARF/README.md

 ![Project Logo](docs/assets/common/logo_rtd.png)

-> Attention!
-This is currently in DRAFT status.
+> This is currently an ALFA.
 It is a project that I imagined long ago and now I have begun to build.

 ## Index